DB-Tax-Wealth/mainsite/README.md

 This command runs `webpack-dev-server` in "development" mode on the documentation.
 Hot reloading is enabled.
 Once running, you can access the documentation running locally at [localhost:9090/](http://localhost:9090/).

 ### `stylelint`
 This command runs `stylelint 'src/**/*/*.scss`.
-It prints styelint warnings and errors in the command line.
+It prints stylelint warnings and errors in the command line.

 ### `stylelint:fix`
 This command runs `stylelint --fix 'src/**/*/*.scss`.
 It attempts to fix any stylelint warnings/errors then prints the remaining warnings and errors in the command line.

-### `test`
-This command runs `jest`.
-It prints test successes/failures in the command line.

-### `test:changed`
-This command runs `jest -o` on the JavaScript files that have changed or are uncommitted.
-It prints test successes/failures in the command line.

-### `test:coverage`
-This command runs `jest --coverage`.
-It prints the test successes/failures in the command line and creates an .html test coverage report in `./coverage/lcov-report/index.html`.

 ## Built With
 * [Babel](https://babeljs.io/) - A JavaScript transpiler
-* [Jest](https://jestjs.io/) - A JavaScript testing framework
 * [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 * [Webpack](https://github.com/webpack/webpack) - A JavaScript module bundler